Market Insights

 • Its lower volumetric energy content, which means that twice the amount of space is required to generate an equivalent amount of energy as conventional bunker fuels

-There is almost unlimited potential for methanol demand into marine fuel, especially in the growing Emission Control Areas (ECA) zones, where sulfur oxides (SOx) emissions are limited and strictly controlled.
+There is almost unlimited potential for methanol demand in marine fuel, especially in the growing Emission Control Areas (ECA) zones, where sulfur oxides (SOx) emissions are limited and strictly controlled.

-Chemical Market Analytics has a live and rapidly expanding database of current and announced ships that are capable of running on methanol.
+Chemical Market Analytics has a live and rapidly expanding database of current and announced ships that can run on methanol.

 In terms of economics, the gap between the fuel oil price and the methanol price has generally not been favorable in the interim period – at least until 2019 and 2022, when high crude oil prices made the economics for methanol more favorable.